Array2Col Operator

 Overview

-The Array2Col operator takes an array and converts it into a column in a table.
-Remember, a table is just an indexed array of objects.
-So, really, the Array2Col operator takes an array of values and converts it into an array of objects.
+The Array2Col operator lets you convert an array into a column of values in a table.
+In Unqork, a table is an indexed array of objects.
+So, the Array2Col operator transforms an array of values into an array of objects.

-You'll find the Array2Col operator under the Array group at the left of your canvas.
+You'll find the Array2Col operator under the Array group to the left of your Data Workflow canvas

 About the Info Window